Zsolt821201/iDentity-ml-fyp-py/docs/report.md

 ## Machine learning approaches

-Unsupervised learning has low cost/time requirements and is suitable for the low-tier domain of low consequences.
+Regarding machine learning approaches, unsupervised learning is a cost-effective, time-efficient option and well-suited for low-tier domains where the consequences of misidentification are relatively low.

-Supervised learning requires high cost and time and is needed for high-security tier domains like 'Accidental intrusions' & 'Malicious attacks'.
+On the other hand, supervised learning is a more resource-intensive option better suited for high-security tier domains like those that deal with accidental intrusions or malicious attacks, where accuracy and precision are paramount.

-### Aditional \*TTHINDS
+### Additional \*TTHINDS

 Testing\*